We believe is setting ambitious goals and evaluating our achievements

 This informational tax form is required to be filed by non-profits and an overview of the organization’s activites, governance, and detailed financial information.

 Community Needs Assessment

 HRDC receives a Community Services Block Grant (CSBG) from the federal government to support a wide range of need-driven programs of which a small portion supports agency operations.
 A requirement of CSBG is to engage community discussion on issues facing limited income, disabled, and elderly residents of our community.
 In order to best identify current issues facing limited income households, a Community Needs Assessment is conducted every five years.
 That assessment helps the agency determine how to best utilize CSBG dollars to combat the effects of poverty and fulfill our mission.

 The strategic plan summarizes what needs HRDC feels it can effectively address and identifies areas where forming partnerships and collaborations would better serve the target population.
 HRDC determines the budget for each set of strategies as funding is made available for specific projects.
 The highest priority needs will recieve initial funding and attention.
 All proposed strategies are subject to funding.
 If funding is lacking, specific strategies may be cut or altered to allow higher priority strategies to be implemented.

 HRDC is strictly bound by two forms of project evaluation: internal and external.

-Annual internal program evaluations allow HRDC to determine if a program is achieving its predetrmined goals, operating efficiently, and meeting customer needs.
+Annual internal program evaluations allow HRDC to determine if a program is achieving its predetermined goals, operating efficiently, and meeting customer needs.

-Our strategic plan and individual program performance plans demonstrate our accountability to the community in investing Community Service Block Grant dollars and other funding sources into our programs and services.
+Our strategic plan and individual program performance plans demonstrate our accountability to the community in investing CSBG dollars and other funding sources into our programs and services.